getsudhanshu/mydrive/ProjectDocs/LLD/File Sender.md

 - If new file is determined and located, break the file into chunks and send to target peers
 	- how many chunks? what's chunk size
 	- how to pick target peer?
-	- how to make sure chunks of a file are spread across evenly such that all chunks don't land up in one target peer
+	- how to make sure chunks of a file are evenly spread across peers such that all chunks don't land up in one target peer
 	- how to make sure the chunks also gets replicated saving us from target peer failure or unavailability
 - Encryption of chunks before sending such that only file owner can decrypt it later
--
+- How to ssh segments(or one whole chunk) such that these segments can be combined by target peer File Receiver.
 -